NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/traces/index.md

 * Solution directory: `manual-instrumentation-java/solution`
 * Java/Spring Boot backend component: `manual-instrumentation-java/initial/todobackend-springboot`

-The environment consists of two components:
+The environment consists of one component:
 1. a Spring Boot REST API service
     - uses [Spring Boot ](https://www.spring.io) framework
     - listens on port 8080 and serves serveral CRUD style HTTP endpoints
     - simulates an application we want to instrument
-2. echo server
-    - listens on port 6000, receives requests and sends them back to the client
-    - called by the Python application to simulate communication with a remote service
-    - allows us to inspect outbound requests

 To start with this lab, open **two terminals**.